DexinLi/inferiority/README.md

 different with STL：the assignment and compound assignment operators return void type instead of a refrence to this.

 ### vector
-Each time expand memory for 1.5time as before（similar to VC++ STL，not like libc++ for gcc which is twice）,so that the memory deallocated before may be used when continue calling push_back().
-Same as STL, clear() will not deallocate the memory, only destruct the elements(so as deque/queue/string).
+Each time expand memory for 1.5time as before（similar to VC++ STL，not like libc++ for gcc which is twice）,so that the memory deallocated before may be used when continue calling `push_back()`.
+Same as STL, `clear()` will not deallocate the memory, only destruct the elements(so as deque/queue/string).
+No specialization for `vector<bool>`.

 ### deque/queue

 Allocate a bigger size of memory when the elements touch the end instead of using circle array.

 ### utility
-Use some template metaprogramming in swap() function, not the same way as STL to specialize for each swappable class.
+Use some template metaprogramming in `swap()` function, not the same way as STL to specialize for each swappable class.